pkardas/notes/books/clean-agile.md

 We want to gain more skills and have a long-lasting and fulfilling career.

 Combining Agile and Craftsmanship is the perfect way to achieve business agility.

+## Chapter 8: Conclusion

+This book covered basics of Agile.

+## Afterword

+Ask the developers in an "Agile organization" what Agile is, and you will likely get a very different answer than if you ask anyone beyond the level of a software development manager.

+Developers understand Agile to be a methodology for streamlining the development process and for making software development more predictable, more practicable, and more manageable.

+Many developers ate blissfully unaware of management's use of the metrics provided by the implementation of Agile practices and the data it produces.